 Let me help spark, some ideas to help you market your handmade business and do your best to let your products do all the talking.

-I’m going to share 5 of my favorite marketing ideas for when you don’t feel like talking, in this article.
+In this article, I’m going to share 6 of my favorite marketing ideas for when you don’t feel like talking.

 A few of my ideas involve guerilla marketing, so a quick word about that: